After you apply for Carer Support Payment

 This is because Carer Support Payment is counted as income for those benefits.
 And you can only get those 4 benefits if your household income is below a certain amount.
 But you can get extra amounts from those benefits if you’re a carer.

 Social Security Scotland can reduce your first payment of Carer Support Payment.
-This would mean DWP does not overpay you.
-And you do not need to pay any money back.
+This means you and your partner would not need to pay money back to DWP.

-Before you start getting Carer Support Payment, Social Security Scotland will ask for your consent to reduce your first payment.
-If you do not consent to this, they can pay your first payment of Carer Support Payment in full.
+The application form for Carer Support Payment asks if you’d like Social Security Scotland to reduce your first payment so you and your partner do not have to pay money back to DWP.
+If you do not consent to this, Social Security Scotland can pay your first payment of Carer Support Payment in full.
 You or your partner may then have to pay money back to DWP for any overpayment of those 4 benefits.

 If you disagree with a decision